Academic Institutions in FY 2015:

 Revenues from tuition and fees have risen as support from state appropriations have declined.

 State funding is declining.
-Over the last five years alone, state appropriations have declined by over one-quarter per student—or by $1,771—for UT System academic institutions.
+Over the last five years alone, state appropriations have declined by $1,185 for UT System academic institutions.

 In FY 2004, state appropriations exceeded tuition and fee revenue by almost $1,400 per student for UT System academic institutions.
-In FY 2013, the opposite was true—tuition and fee revenue exceeded state appropriations by more than $1,900 per student.
+In FY 2015, the opposite was true—tuition and fee revenue exceeded state appropriations by more than $2,200 per student.
+Since FY 2008, each individual UT System academic institution experienced a sharp decline in state appropriations.

 Diminishing state support is a challenge that is not unique to UT System or even Texas.
 The majority of states across the nation struggle with the same issues—maintaining affordability and quality while experiencing cuts in state funding.
 Despite these decreases in state funding, the UT System is dedicated to maintaining the affordability of its institutions.
 This is evidenced by the minimal increases in tuition and fees over the last several years.
 (1)